rhlsthrm/typescript-solidity-dev-starter-kit/README.md

 # Typescript Solidity Dev Starter Kit

+_Updated to use Hardhat!_

 This is a starter kit for developing, testing, and deploying smart contracts with a full Typescript environment.
-This stack uses [Buidler](https://buidler.dev) as the platform layer to orchestrate all the tasks.
+This stack uses [Hardhat](https://hardhat.org) as the platform layer to orchestrate all the tasks.
 [Ethers](https://docs.ethers.io/ethers.js/html/index.html) is used for all Ethereum interactions and testing.

 [Blog Post](https://medium.com/@rahulsethuram/the-new-solidity-dev-stack-buidler-ethers-waffle-typescript-tutorial-f07917de48ae)

 ## Using this Project

 Clone this repository, then install the dependencies with `npm install`.
-Build everything with `npm run build`. https://buidler.dev has excellent docs, and can be used as reference for extending this project.
+Build everything with `npm run build`. https://hardhat.org has excellent docs, and can be used as reference for extending this project.

 ## Available Functionality